Bounds and convex heuristics for bi-objective optimal experiment design in water networks: Introduction

 Hydraulic models play a critical role in supporting water utilities achieving their operational objectives.
 These include optimal pressure control~\cite{Wright2015}, detection and localization of water leaks~\cite{Blocher2021,Steffelbauer2022}, optimal network design~\cite{Bragalli2015,Ulusoy2021}, improvement of energy efficiency~\cite{Jung2015,Menke2016}.
 Monitoring hydraulic pressure and flows with high temporal and spatial resolution is critical to build and maintain accurate hydraulic models~\cite{Zhou2018,Waldron2020}.
 In addition, monitoring devices are used to provide confidence in the implementation of advanced control solutions.

-The problem of optimal sensor placement in water networks has traditionally been formulated with the objective of minimizing the uncertainty associated with the hydraulic model, estimated using model sensitivities with respect to pipe roughness parameters~\cite{Bush1998,Kapelan2003,Kapelan2005,Behzadian2009}.
+The problem of {selecting the best sensor locations for parameter estimation in hydraulic models} {belongs to the framework of Optimal Experiment Design (OED)~\cite{Pukelsheim2006,Joshi2009,Kekatos2012,Yu2021,Allen-Zhu2021}}.
+This problem has traditionally been formulated with the objective of minimizing the uncertainty associated with the hydraulic model, estimated using model sensitivities with respect to pipe roughness parameters~\cite{Bush1998,Kapelan2003,Kapelan2005,Behzadian2009}.
 However, since the most sensitive locations can be close to each other, such approach may result in unsatisfactory locations for wider monitoring purposes, with sensors clustered around few network nodes - see also the numerical experiments reported in this manuscript.
-Hence, researchers have considered the problem of optimal sensor placement in water networks to maximize spatial coverage, using metrics based on network topology~\cite{DeSchaetzen2000,Fontana2015}.
+Hence, researchers have considered the problem of {optimal experiment design} in water networks to maximize spatial coverage, using metrics based on network topology~\cite{DeSchaetzen2000,Fontana2015}.

-Because a single sensor configuration that is optimal for both sensitivity and topology based metrics may not exist, we propose a novel bi-objective problem formulation for optimal sensor placement in water networks.
-As common in optimal experiment design literature \cite{Joshi2009,Kekatos2012,Yu2021,Allen-Zhu2021}, we consider D-optimality as sensitivity-based metric to evaluate the performance of a given sensor configuration.
+Because a single sensor configuration that is optimal for both sensitivity and topology based metrics may not exist, we propose a novel bi-objective problem formulation for {optimal experiment design} in water networks.
+As common in {previous literature \cite{Joshi2009,Kekatos2012,Yu2021,Allen-Zhu2021}}, we consider D-optimality as sensitivity-based metric to evaluate the performance of a given sensor configuration.
 Such convex non-linear objective function aims to minimize the volume of the confidence ellipsoid around the estimated hydraulic parameters.
 In comparison, the topology metric used by \cite{Fontana2015} aims to generate a spatially even distribution of sensors, by minimizing the sum of the distances between network nodes and their closest sensors.
 We formulate a bi-objective problem to optimize D-optimality and the topology-based metric.
 Furthermore, the placement of sensors at network nodes is modeled by binary decision variables, yielding a convex bi-objective mixed integer non-linear optimization problem.